 The finals of the International Client Consultation Competition are hosted and organized by a country which has offered to host the competition and whose hosting has been approved by the International Committee.
-The 2018 Finals will be hosted in Maastricht, the Netherlands.
+The 2023 Finals will be hosted in Maastricht, the Netherlands, stepping in for Ukrain.

-The ICCC 2018 will be held in the Faculty Building of the Faculty of Law of Maastricht University, the Netherlands (Bouillonstraat 3, Maastricht).
+The ICCC 2023 will be held in the Faculty Buildings of the Faculty of Law of Maastricht University, the Netherlands (Bouillonstraat 3 and Kapoenstraat 2, Maastricht).
 Some of the events will take place in other venues close to the Faculty Building.

 All participating countries are eligible to enter one team composed of two law students.
 The two law students should be enrolled in an undergraduate law degree/practical legal training program at the time of their national selection.
 No member of the winning team in one year of the competition may re-enter the competition in any other year.
 However, teams or their members who do not win the competition may re-enter in another year.